mudgen/mokens-bug-bounty/README.md

 # Bug Bounty Program for the Mokens Contract

+Mokens is a web interface and ethereum smart contract that enables regular people to design and create their own cryptocollectibles.
+But there is more to it than that so read the webpage about mokens here: https://mokens.io/about

 This bug bounty program applies to the [Mokens contract](Mokens.sol) in this repository.

 I am willing to pay up to 1 ETH total for security vulnerabilities or other bugs found or for important gas optimizations.
 The amount of ETH paid for a bug found will depend on the severity and importance of the bug and the helpfullness of the bug report.
 No ETH will be paid for bugs that have been previously reported.